Developing Yogic Methods for Psychedelic Healing

 Think of Tibetan Dream Yoga—methods developed over centuries by yogis through quasi-scientific processes (trial and error, observation, refinement) that work.
 Stephen LaBerge, a scientific authority on lucid dreaming, credits Tibetan practitioners with being "far ahead" of current science.
 Yet these methods were developed without rigid scientific methodology—the greater role of intuition and lack of strict protocols that slow science down were key in allowing the Tibetan yogis to make such progress.

-Or consider trauma therapy's recent paradigm shift: The Body Keeps the Score heralded the "discovery" that trauma is stored in the body.
+Or consider trauma therapy's recent paradigm shift: the understanding that trauma is stored in the body and on the breath.
 Yogis have known this for centuries—complete with detailed understanding of how emotional pain connects with breath and which parts of the body serve as storehouses for various types of suffering.
 The field could have saved decades of struggle by going immediately to this knowledge.

 Our Methodology